 - Physical access

 Alternate testing accommodations must be discussed in advance with the professor.
 Professors are encouraged to provide testing accommodations when possible.
-Students using the testing room in Bishop Wellness Center are advised to schedule an appointment to use the room at least a week in advance.
-Requests for special testing such as electronic versions or other alternatives need to be made two weeks in advance.
+Students using the testing room in the Student Success Hub, Matthews 104, are advised to schedule an appointment to use the room at least 24 business hours in advance.
+Requests for special testing such as electronic versions or other alternatives need to be made 48 business hours in advance.
 Retroactive accommodations are not made.